Dream Las Vegas

-Dream Las Vegas is a boutique hotel and casino under construction on the southern Las Vegas Strip in Paradise, Nevada.
-It is being developed by Shopoff Realty Investments and the real estate firm Contour.
+Dream Las Vegas is a partially-completed boutique hotel and casino project on the southern Las Vegas Strip in Paradise, Nevada.
+It was being developed by Shopoff Realty Investments and the real estate firm Contour.

 Dream Las Vegas was announced in February 2020, and construction was expected to begin within a year.
 However, the project was delayed after the Transportation Security Administration raised numerous safety concerns, regarding its proximity with Harry Reid International Airport.

-The project underwent numerous design changes, and received county approval in October 2021.
-Construction began on July 8, 2022, with completion expected at the end of 2024.
-The project is expected to cost $550 million.
-The 20-story hotel will include 531 rooms and will be managed by Dream Hotel Group, serving as the company's flagship location.
+The project underwent numerous design changes and received county approval in October 2021.
+The 20-story hotel was expected to cost $550 million, would include 531 rooms and be managed by Dream Hotel Group, serving as the company's flagship location.
+Construction began on July 8, 2022, but was paused in March 2023, due to stalled funding.
+The project's general contractor, McCarthy Building Companies, acquired the property in August 2025, as the result of a settlement following unpaid work.

 History

 Background

 The 5.25 acre site was once intended to house the northern portion of the Paramount resort, which was being planned in 2005.
 The project was eventually canceled, and the vacant site later came to the attention of developer David Daneshforooz, who owns the southern California real estate firm Contour.
 Daneshforooz partnered with Shopoff Realty Investments to purchase the site for $21 million.
 The sale was finalized in February 2020, and the partners soon announced plans to build Dream Las Vegas, a boutique hotel and casino.

 The hotel portion will be managed by the New York-based Dream Hotel Group, which had been interested in entering the Las Vegas market for more than 10 years.
 The company had previously considered renovating an existing Las Vegas property under the Dream brand, before partnering with Contour and Shopoff in late 2019.
-The casino will be managed by a separate company.
+The casino will be managed by Peninsula Pacific Entertainment.
 The $300 million project would include 450 rooms, and would not compete against nearby megaresorts.
 The project was designed by DLR Group.

 The property is located on the east side of the southern Las Vegas Strip, in an area that had seen little development in recent years, due to the Great Recession.
 Daneshforooz felt confident that the new Allegiant Stadium, located about a mile away, would help make Dream Las Vegas a success.
 The resort would also be next to the new Pinball Hall of Fame, and near the Welcome to Fabulous Las Vegas sign, a popular tourist attraction.